thatonceagainkid/supersmiley/knowledge_and_evidence.md

 3. What is the name of the process of deriving from base classes?
 What is its purpose in this project?
 (Max 150 words)

 > Inheritance is the process of deriving from base classes.
-The purpose of inheritance in the project is to configure the various different 'moods' (subclasses - happy / sad) of the Smiley superclass
+The purpose of inheritance in the project is to configure the various different 'moods' (subclasses - happy / sad) of the Smiley superclass.
 >

 ### 2.5.
 Compare and contrast classes